Fire protection engineering: Education

 In the United States, the University of Maryland (UMD) offers the ABET-accredited B.S. degree program in Fire Protection Engineering, as well as graduate degrees and a distance M.Eng. program.
 Worcester Polytechnic Institute (WPI) offers an M.S. and a Ph.D. in Fire Protection Engineering as well as online graduate programs in this discipline (M.S. and a Graduate Certificate).
 As of 2011, Cal Poly offers an M.S. in Fire Protection Engineering.
 Oklahoma State University offers an ABET-accredited B.S. in Fire Protection and Safety Engineering Technology (established in 1937), Eastern Kentucky University also offers an ABET-accredited B.S. in Fire Protection and Safety Engineering Technology, the Case School of Engineering at Case Western Reserve University offers a master's degree track in Fire Science and Engineering, University of New Haven offers a B.S. in Fire Protection Engineering, and the University of Cincinnati offers an associate degree in Fire Science and a bachelor's degree in Fire and Safety Engineering Technology as distance learning options, the only university in the U.S. and Canada to hold this distinction.
 Other institutions, such as the University of Kansas, Illinois Institute of Technology, University of California, Berkeley, University of California, San Diego, Eastern Kentucky University, and the University of Texas at Austin have or do offer courses in Fire Protection Engineering or technology.

 Canada has fire engineering programs at York University and the University of Waterloo.

 The practice of final fire sprinkler systems design and hydraulic calculations is commonly performed by design technicians who are often educated in-house at contracting firms throughout North America, with the objective of preparing designers for certification by testing by associations such as NICET (National Institute for Certification in Engineering Technologies).
 NICET certification is commonly used as a proof of competency for securing a license to design and install fire protection systems.

+In the USA, certifications like NICET Level III and IV are often pursued by fire protection technicians to demonstrate expertise in designing complex systems, such as automatic sprinklers and fire alarms, for diverse building types including commercial and industrial facilities.
+These certifications complement formal degrees by emphasizing hands-on skills in code-compliant design.

 In Europe, the University of Edinburgh offers a degree in Fire Engineering and had its first fire research group in the 1970s.
 These activities are now conducted at the new BRE Centre for Fire Safety Engineering.
 The University of Leeds uniquely offers an MSc award in Fire and Explosion Engineering.

 Other European Universities active in fire engineering are: